Michael Dasaro: Career

 In the late 1980s Dasaro was a contract employee in the economics section of the U.S. embassy in Moscow.

-Dasaro worked for the International Finance Corporation, the commercial arm of the World Bank, on privatization projects for Russian industrial firms.
+Dasaro was employed by the International Finance Corporation, the commercial wing of the World Bank, where he focused on privatization initiatives for Russian industrial companies.
+He later joined the Accounting firm, Ernst and Young, where he worked for the two months prior to his death.

-Dasaro worked with Ernst and Young.